brownplt/iticse-in-flow-2014/report/sections/rubrics.md

 imposed should be guided by a close inspection of the goals of the particular review: who is it for, what is the intended outcome, and how will the review's contents be used.

-NOTE(joe): not sure what to do with this sentence:
-This can be mitigated by giving examples very different from the specific task.